bhutuklearning/Firstrepo-Js/README.md

 Till 18th of July I have completed arrays both part one and two which concludes 15 out of 39 videos.
 After that I will start Objects.
 Till 24th of july I have completed 26 out of 49 videos of Javascript by Hitesh Choudhary.
 I have completed till controlflow.
 Till 25th of July I have completed 28 out of 49 videos of Javascript by Hitesh Choudhary.
 I have completed till while and do-while.
 Next target is Higher Order Arrays Loops and Filter, map and reduce in Javascript.
+Till 29th of July noon, I have completed 30 out of 50 videos of JavaScript from Hitesh Choudhary's playlists.
+My next goal is to complete the DOM and Events in Js, which are important for interviews, and do a lot of projects in Js and and from then I will start practicing web development.